the-kennedys/freetypeGlesRpi/README.md

 and a data structure to allow lookup for rendering.
 See https://code.google.com/p/freetype-gl/

-To make this work on the rapberry pi, I took the basic setup code from https://github.com/chriscamacho/gles2framework, which sets up the openges context (it works on standard linux, rpi running X and rpi command line, based on compile time settings)
+To make this work on the rapberry pi, I took the basic setup code from https://github.com/chriscamacho/gles2framework, which sets up the opengles context (it works on standard linux, rpi running X and rpi command line, based on compile time settings)